Skip to Content

 Contact details +64 (09) 414 0800 ext.
 43279

-As the new Head of School of Psychology at Massey University, James has introduced Research, Service, and Teaching Clusters as a means for enhancing collaboration and applied &integrated RST practice among members of his School.
+As Head of School of Psychology at Massey University from 2015-2017, James has introduced Research, Service, and Teaching Clusters as a means for enhancing collaboration and applied &integrated RST practice among members of his School.
 He has a long term vision of psychology as an applied research practice with strong community service and teaching roots.
-He hopes to integrate the various clinics and professional programmes that distinguish Massey Psychology with undergraduate and graduate teaching in a research active culture that is strongly applied.

 A naturalized citizen of two countries, he describes himself as a “Chinese-American-New Zealander”.

-James Hou-fu Liu is Professor of Psychology and Head of School at Massey University in New Zealand.
+James Hou-fu Liu is Professor of Psychology and was Head of School at Massey University in New Zealand from 2015-2017.
 He completed a PhD at UCLA, followed by a post-doc at Florida Atlantic University.
 He taught at Victoria University of Wellington for twenty years, becoming Co-Director of its Centre for Applied Cross-Cultural Research (2010-2014).
 His research is in cross-cultural, social, and political psychology, specializing in social representations of history and their relationship to identity, prejudice, and international relations.
-He has more recent interests in global consciousness and digital influence- how systems like liberal democracy and hierarchical relationalism function to create global social order.
+He has current interests in global consciousness, and the role of digital influence (eg social media, new media) in societal change.

 Social Representations Theory, especially Social Representations of History

 Indigenous Psychology, particularly Chinese indigenous psychology and its interconnectness to other high-power distance, collectivist socieities